At the OHSU Brain Institute, we offer the region’s most advanced care to diagnose,treat and monitor brain aneurysms. You’ll find:

 At OHSU, patients with a history of aneurysm are routinely screened at our aneurysm surveillance clinic.
 Screening may be recommended for people with a strong family history of aneurysm or those with conditions that increase the risk of aneurysm.

-Types of cerebral aneurysms
+Types of brain aneurysms

-Doctors classify aneurysms by shape, size and location.
+Doctors classify brain aneurysms by shape, size and location.
 These help show the risk of rupture so doctors can plan treatment.

 - Shape: An aneurysm may look like a berry on a stem or a bulge that makes the blood vessel look like a spindle.